GSA/digitalgov.gov/content/posts/2015-03-30-on-the-spot-must-have-ifttt-recipes-for-government.md

 {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/600-x-274-IFTTT-recipe-for-Send-a-SMS-at-a-certain-time-every-day.jpg" alt="IFTTT recipe for send a SMS at a certain time every day" >}}

-Ever since [we announced IFTTT was available for federal use](https://www.WHATEVER/2015/02/12/ifttt-combines-social-media-mobile-and-internet-of-things-for-government/), dozens of ideas have been shared for how program managers can use the tool to increase their productivity.
+Ever since [we announced IFTTT was available for federal use]({{< relref "2015-02-12-ifttt-combines-social-media-mobile-and-internet-of-things-for-government.md" >}}, dozens of ideas have been shared for how program managers can use the tool to increase their productivity.
 I asked some API enthusiasts in the [SocialGov community](https://www.WHATEVER/communities/social-media/) which of their favorite recipes were must-haves for all digital teams or for those new to the platform.

 First, for those not familiar with it, [IFTTT](https://ifttt.com/) (as in “If This Then That”) combines [166 channels](https://ifttt.com/channels) like Twitter, Android and iOS Location, and RSS into “recipes” that can integrate government social media, data, location-based services, and the Internet of Things.